 - Grass roots research.

-OPSO have a management committee elected annually by the members comprising of the following:
+The OPSO Management Committee is elected annually by the members comprising of the following:

-President Val French AM Click here to read more about Val
+Founding President – Val French AM — Responsible for all Media input Click here to read more about Val

 Emeritus Vice President Ilma Ferguson